Your Guide to Killer Shoulder Workouts

 Mixing in ultimate bodyweight workouts can also do a great deal for your definition.

-You should try to focus on shoulders training once every 5 to 7 days.
+You should try to focus on shoulder training once every 5 to 7 days.
 You will be well on your way to bigger and stronger shoulders with this routine or one similar to the one below.

 For the seated/standing military press, give yourself some time to warm up and then shoot for 4 to 6 reps for 3 sets.
 Next, go to the dumbbell side lateral.
 The key here (and with every other exercise here) is maintaining your form.
 So if you can maintain the proper form, you want to try to go for 3 sets of 6 to 8 reps.
 If you feel like your form is slipping, go for 4 to 6 reps.
 Next comes the rear dumbbell raises.
 Again, if you can keep the form, go for 3 sets of 6 to 8.
-If you can’t 4 to 6 is fine.
+If you can’t, 4 to 6 is fine.

-Got some energy left?
+Do you have some energy left?

 Okay, go for some more.
 You can do the dumbbell front raise with 3 sets of 4 to 6 reps or bump it up to 6 to 8 reps.